davedawkins/doodletoy/README.md

 - Review the document permissions
 - Review the development-only settings - for example, you can tell Appwrite to disable request throttling during development.
 Remember to re-enable this for production!

+For the front-end, Sutil worked great.
+I extended Sutil to support media queries in the component-level styling.
+This is a feature borrowed from Svelte, and I really like it.
+It means that each page effectively has its own style sheet (see use of `withStyle` in the source).

 ## References